 - Use a testing system supported by the College of Nursing to develop, administer, and review exams. - Review test questions greater than two (2) years old for adherence to current content and format.
-Identify the year of development and/or year of review. - Initiate and complete peer review for all new test questions prior to administration. - Develop test blueprint for test construction.
+Identify the year of development and/or year of review. - Initiate and complete peer review for all new test questions prior to administration, identifying the cognitive code and select all that apply/alternative format.
+The faculty reviewing the exam must sign that he/she has reviewed the exam. - Develop test blueprint for test construction with test blue print only identifying the cognitive code and select all that apply/alternative format. - A minimum of 75% of evaluation points must come from exams. - A minimum of four (4) exams and a final must be provided in lecture courses which include, but not limited to the following: